bastensnoek/Intro_Python/Python_BSc_2019.md

 Pheno file: https://drive.google.com/open?id=1f035PyGsyQthkIUTNR8dJdXKsEdtYED0 \

 Some questions you can think of: \
-- How many genes are on the indifidual chromosomes? \
+- How many genes are on the indifidual chromosomes?
 - What is the distribution of the positions of genes over both chromosomes? \
-- Can i make the coding sequences in to peptides and count aminoacid usage? \
+- Make the coding sequences in to peptides and count aminoacid usage? \
 - What is the distribution of the length of the genes? \
 - How many genes on chromosome 1 are linked to a phenotype ? \
 - What is the position of genes accosiacted to a certain phenotype? \